unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Immutable Form_**.
 The golem is immune to any spell or effect that would alter its form.

 **_Magic Resistance_**.
-The golem has advantage on saving throws against spells and other magical effects.
+The golem has advantage on saving throws against spells and other tek effects.

 **_Magic Weapons_**.
 The golem’s weapon attacks are magical.